 Solution 5 allows the same indication to be issued by the RAN only on event driven basis if there is DL NAS message towards the UE in long eDRX.
 The advantage of this approach is that if eDRX is configured for a UE and the RAN does not receive DL NAS message for the UE, then the AMF will never be aware that the UE is using long eDRX power saving.
+Another benefit is since the RAN already buffer the MT data/signalling, when the UE becomes reachable the RAN can trigger RAN paging without CN involvement.
+This can reduce the signalling latency.

 7.2.3.2 AMF unaware of RRC-Inactive with long eDRX